MaximeWewer/OpenLDAP-docker-setup/README.md

 This project includes several administration scripts to manage users, groups, and service accounts in your OpenLDAP setup.
 These scripts are designed to simplify common tasks such as creating users, changing passwords, and managing groups.

-For password creation or modification, a `pwgen 24` is performed to generate a secure password, and print in stdout.
+For password creation or modification, a `pwgen -s -y 32 1` is performed to generate a secure password, and print in stdout.

 ### Scripts overview